 - Recruit new leaders and assist with capacity projects for 1-3 existing teams

 - Develop strategy, goals, and tactics with a focus on creativity, continuous improvement

-- Week of Aug 26: Orientation, training.
-As a group, two 60-minute training sessions with OM to learn and practice recruitment method; first target teams/regions assigned 30min 1:1 call
+- First week: Orientation, training.
+As a group, two 60-minute training sessions with OM and DOM to learn and practice recruitment method; first target teams/regions assigned 30min 1:1 call

-- Week of Nov 11: progress-to-goal review, program evaluation
+- Final week: project wrap-up and handoff, progress-to-goal review, program evaluation

 WHAT WE’RE LOOKING FOR

 This position is focused on organizing through personal connection and conversation.
 Specific campaign experience is not required – if you are a people person who wants to become an organizer, or an organizer who wants to improve your recruitment and team-building skills, we encourage you to apply.
 We are seeking applicants who are strong writers and copy-editors, good listeners, enjoy meeting new people, and do well talking on the phone.
 Applicants should be patient and diligent, and able to deliver compelling messages that are uniquely tailored to each volunteer.
 Most of all, applicants must be passionate about helping individuals become activists.
 Must be fluent in Google Suite (e.g., Google Sheets, Google Docs).

 - 5.5 hours per week – Fellows design and keep their own schedule